gfe--gluten free easily

 I’m delighted to bring you this creamy Slow Cooker Swiss Steak recipe today.
 Mr. GFE and I have always loved Swiss Steak.
 Before going gluten free, I used to buy the McCormick Swiss Steak Bag & Seasoning packet that came with an oven cooking bag.
 I believe you only added flour, tomato sauce, and water to the seasoning packet.

 Although most of the time I’m a do-it-yourself kind of gal and dismiss such products as totally unnecessary, admittedly, I kept going back to that one.
-That was because even though I didn’t want to rely on that product, every time I’d try a new Swiss Steak recipe, each was way too heavy on the tomato component, plus the resulting sauce/gravy was never creamy enough for our liking.
+That was because even though I didn’t want to rely on that product, every time I’d try a new Swiss Steak recipe, each of them was way too heavy on the tomato component, plus the resulting sauce/gravy was never creamy enough for our liking.

 So I decided to create my own creamy Slow Cooker Swiss Steak recipe, adding less in the way of tomatoes and using full-fat coconut milk.
 Those two ingredients in combination with the juices released from the steak itself—plus some seasoning components as well—create a creamy and flavorful gravy.